SeanNeedham/inventory-stock-planning-power-bi/README.md

 - **Which suppliers require performance review?**
 - **Which data issues must be resolved before planning decisions are trusted?**

-### What happened?

-Identify stock, supplier and demand exceptions.

-### Why did it happen?

-Analyse warehouse, supplier and product-level drivers.

-### What should we do?

-Prioritise replenishment, supplier review and data-quality actions.

 ## Key Findings

 ### 1. Inventory Position